diogro/expressionVariance-manuscript/main.md

 The concordance between these two sets of results is consistent with the fact that a gene's expression variance in one tissue is highly correlated with its expression variance in other tissues ([@fig:sd_corr]A and B), and thus a global view into expression variance should, for the most part, recapitulate what is seen at the tissue-specific level.
 Two major considerations arise when interpreting these results.
 First, there is considerable overlap between the different epigenetic marks either globally or in a given tissue, making it diffcult to parse out the differential effects of individual regulatory states on gene expression variance (KG is assuming this - need to do a formal analysis).
-For example, open chromatin sites are braodly associated with regions that are available for gene regulation and overlap with enhancers, polycomb-mediated repressive sites, and promoters [ref and analysis], among others.
+For example, open chromatin sites are broadly associated with regions that are available for gene regulation and overlap with enhancers, polycomb-mediated repressive sites, and promoters [ref and analysis], among others.
 Second, there has been a massive increase in epigenetic data collected in over 100 human tissues and cell types since these previous microarray and epigenetic mark data were curated and published, meaning we now have more cell-type-specific information and increased understanding of the diversity of regulatory states that can take shape within the nucleus.
 To address these points, we investigate both cross-tissue and tissue-specific expression variance relationships with non-overlapping annotations of chromatin states as defined through ChromHMM [@ernst2012chromhmm].
 The genome segmentations were defined using epigenetic data collected through ENCODE [ref] and Roadmap [ref], either at the universal level across 127 cell and tissue types [@vu2022universal] or in each tissue independently [ref].